zschreiner/Fun-Bot/README.md

 I don't mind you guys using this script just long as nothing is to be changed on it.

-Permission to change anything on this script, You can always contact the author at: http://goo.gl/cMMMc1 If a problem is to be detected please report it.
+Permission to change anything on this script, You can always contact the author at [Plug Lounge] (http://goo.gl/cMMMc1) If a problem is to be detected please report it.
 I'll work on it ASAP!
 Thanks :)

 ---